Pintu764/Microsoft-Azure-fundamental-AZ-900-notes/Architecture-and-Services/Core-Architecture/READ.md

 ### practice questions:
 1. You need to identify the type of failure for which on Azure Availability Zone can be used to protect access to Azure services.
 What should you idntify?
-   A. a physical server failure
+    A.a physical server failure
     B. on Azure region failure
     C. a storage failure
     D. an Azure data center failure
 2. Availability zones can be implemented in all Azure regions?
 Yes/no
 3. Only windows VM can be created in Availability zones ?
 Yes/No
 4. AZ are used to replicate data and application to multiple regions ?
 Yes/No